cs5450/cs5450.github.io/assignments/hw3.md

 We will then provide a command file where each line contains 1 or more majors and we want to know what students have declared that major, double major, triple major, etc.

 Thus your program should read in the data from the input file and store it in a **map** (you should use the C++ STL map class) to allow for efficient computation of what students have declared a given major to produce the answer to the queries from the command file.
 Consider what you would use as the key and what you should use as the value in your map.
-Recall, the key represents the information you have and the value represents the information you want.
+Recall, the key represents the information you have and the value represents the information you want to access.
 For double or triple majors consider how your set operations (intersection or union) might be useful to you (thus, you should use your `SetStr` class in this problem).

 Below is an example of the input files and output file produced by your program.  **We have added the sample input file and command file to the `homework-resources/hw3` repository.**